ricsanfre/pi-cluster/docs/_docs/service-mesh.md

 This extension installs the following components into a new namespace linkerd-viz:

 - A Prometheus instance
-- A Grafana instance
 - metrics-api, tap, tap-injector, and web components

 Since we have already our monitoring deployment, we will configure Viz extension to use the existing Prometheus and Grafana instance.
-See linkerd documentation ["Bringing your own Prometheus"](https://linkerd.io/2.11/tasks/external-prometheus/).
+See linkerd documentation ["Bringing your own Prometheus"](https://linkerd.io/2.12/tasks/external-prometheus/).

-linkerd-viz dashboard (web component) will be exposed configuring a Ingress resource.
+Linkerd-viz dashboard (web component) will be exposed configuring a Ingress resource.

+From Linkerd-viz release 2.12, Grafana component installation is not included.
+External Grafana need to be configured to enable drill-down from linkerd-viz's dashboards metrics to Grafana's dashboards.

 By default linkerd-viz dashboard has a DNS rebinding protection.
-Since Traefik does not support a mechanism for ovewritting Host header, the Host validation regexp that the dashboard server uses need to be tweaked using Helm chart paramenter `enforcedHostRegexp`.
-See document ["Exposing dashboard - DNS Rebinding Protection"](https://linkerd.io/2.11/tasks/exposing-dashboard/#dns-rebinding-protection) for more details.
+Since Traefik does not support a mechanism for ovewritting Host header, Host validation regexp, used by dashboard server, need to be tweaked using Helm chart parameter `enforcedHostRegexp`.
+See document ["Exposing dashboard - DNS Rebinding Protection"](https://linkerd.io/2.12/tasks/exposing-dashboard/#dns-rebinding-protection) for more details.

 - Step 1: Create namespace